JulesMary/gb-task-react/README.md

 2. Detail View for device / vulnerability
    - Opens on row click

-## Follow up:
+## What I would do next:
+- Implement Repositories for Vulnerability API access (like I did for Devices)
+- Implement adapter pattern for data export
-- Unit tests and UI Tests
+- Add Unit tests and UI Tests
-- Better Error handling, e.g. error boundaries
+- Implement better error handling, e.g. error boundaries
 - If amount of data grows:
   - Virtualization of table
   - Handle sorting on server-side
-- Make table entries configurable
+- Add translation of text (i18n)

 ## Third party libraries used:
 - Axios for data fetching
 - React-query for data handling
 - React-router-dom for routing
 - Mantine UI and Tabler icons

-## Structure:
-- Data: Handle external data access (APIs, Storage)
-- Domain: Application domain related things (e.g. domain entities)
-- Presentation: Presentation layer (views, components)